MrLalev/graphql-demo/README.md

 ## Environment setup and configuration:
 - Docker
-- Create .env file based from .dist.env
+- Create .env file based on .dist.env
 - Make sure you use allowed and not used ports for SERVER_PORT and DB_URL

 ## Build process: